 Cheryl Cox was sworn in as Chula Vista’s 39th mayor on December 6, 2006.
-In her first year, Mayor Cox initiated an Independent Financial Review that identified the reasons behind the city’s fiscal problems and offered recommendations to ensure a sustainable approach to budgeting in future years.
-Today, the city is positively positioned for business investment and economic growth.
+In her first year, Mayor Cox initiated an independent financial review that identified the reasons behind the city’s fiscal problems and offered recommendations to ensure a sustainable approach to

 Since 2007, Chula Vista’s bayfront has experienced major improvements to prepare the area for development.
 At Mayor Cox’s urging, the Port demolished vacant industrial buildings along H Street, west of Interstate 5.
 This project eventually led to the H Street Extension Project (2013/14), connecting the waterfront to the main streets in western Chula Vista.
 In fall 2009, SDG&E cleared the waterfront’s skyline of its electrical transmission towers.
 In February 2010, a significant land exchange agreement was reached to further the development vision of the master plan while protecting the bayfront’s wildlife preserve.
-More progress was made in December 2010 when the South Bay Power Plant was shut down and finally demolished by the use of a powerful implosion.
-The massive metal structure was completely removed in a matter of weeks.
+More progress was made in December 2010 when the South Bay Power Plant was shut down and finally demolished by the use of a powerful implosion in 2013.

 As a long-time Chula Vistan, Mayor Cox encourages progressive planning with an emphasis on sustainable development for the city’s center.
 In her first term, Mayor Cox endorsed the Urban Core Specific Plan, a zoning document that lays the foundation for revitalization and redevelopment in the northwest area of the city.

-Re-elected in June 2010, Mayor Cox has worked to further progress on the city's proposed University Park and Research Center.
-Chula Vista is close to acquiring the final acreages needed for the project, with more than 200 acres in the city's ownership.
+Re-elected in June 2010, Mayor Cox has worked to further progress on the city's proposed University and Innovation District.
+Chula Vista is close to acquiring the final acreages needed for the 375-acre project.

-Prior to her election, Mayor Cox was a local teacher and principal and member of the Chula Vista Elementary School District Board of Trustees.
-Mayor Cox maintains her educational roots by serving on the California Mayors Education Roundtable, board of California Competes, and is a strong advocate for attracting career training and higher education to Chula Vista.
+Prior to her election, Mayor Cox was a local teacher, principal, member of the Chula Vista Elementary School District Board of Trustees and is a strong advocate for attracting career training and higher education to Chula Vista.

-Mayor Cox received a Bachelor’s degree from the University of San Diego, a Master’s of political science from San Diego State University, and a Doctorate in education from the University of Southern California.
+Mayor Cox received a Bachelor’s degree from the University of San Diego, a Master’s of Political Science from San Diego State University and a Doctorate in education from the University of Southern California.
 She was named WTS San Diego's Woman of the Year in 2013 for her work in advancing women in the transportation industry.